-The seminal publication Knowing What Students Know: The Science and Design of Educational Assessment (National Research Council [NRC], 2001) crystalized the call for balanced systems of assessment:
+The seminal publication Knowing What Students Know: The Science and Design of Educational Assessment (National Research Council, 2001) crystalized the call for balanced systems of assessment:

 Assessments at all levels-from classroom to state-will work together in a system that is comprehensive, coherent, and continuous.
 In such a system, assessments would provide a variety of evidence to support educational decision making.
-Assessment at all levels would be linked back to the same underlying model of student learning and would provide indications of student growth over time (p.
-9).
+Assessment at all levels would be linked back to the same underlying model of student learning and would provide indications of student growth over time. (p.
+9)

-Many authors since have helped advance this conceptualization of assessment systems (e.g., Coladarci, 2002; Gitomer & Duschl, 2007; Gong, 2010; Perie, Marion, & Gong, 2009; NRC, 2004, 2006; Shepard, 2000; and Stiggins, 2006, 2008).
-While practical work on systems of assessment receded to the background during the No Child Left Behind (NCLB) era, it returned to the fore in response to concerns about the unintended negative consequences associated with testing regimes implemented during NCLB.
+Many authors since have helped advance the conceptualization of assessment systems put forth in National Research Council (NRC, 2001) (e.g., Coladarci, 2002; Gitomer & Duschl, 2007; Gong, 2010; Perie, Marion, & Gong, 2009; National Research Council [NRC], 2004, 2006; Shepard, 2000; and Stiggins, 2006, 2008).
+While the practical work on systems of assessment receded to the background during the dark days of No Child Left Behind (NCLB), it slowly returned to the fore in response to concerns about the testing regimes implemented during NCLB when stakeholders sensed an opportunity as Congress prepared to reauthorize the nation's main education law.
 Many scholars continue to advance our understanding of what constitutes a well-functioning system (e.g., Chattergoon & Marion, 2016; Conley, 2014; Council of Chief State School Officers, 2015; Darling-Hammond, Wilhoit, & Pittenger, 2014; Darling-Hammond, Herman, & Pellegrino, 2013; Gong, 2010; National Research Council, 2014).
 Still, it has been almost 20 years since the publication of Knowing What Students Know, and there are few examples of well-functioning systems, particularly systems incorporating state summative tests and assessments at other levels of the system (e.g., district, classroom).
-In spite of recent efforts to articulate principles of assessment systems (Deeper Learning 4 All, 2018), creating a balanced assessment system remains challenging and finding high-quality examples in practice is very rare (Conley, 2018).
+Why?
+In spite of recent efforts to articulate principles of assessment systems, creating a balanced assessment system is really hard!